-The test uses a simple Body Mass Index calculation, blood pressure measurement and six-question questionnaire to make participants aware of their risk factors and how to manage them.
+The assessment uses a simple Body Mass Index (BMI) calculation, blood pressure measurement and a short six-question questionnaire to make participants aware of their risk factors for chronic kidney disease.

 Individuals not at risk will be given educational materials about maintaining good health, while those at risk will be directed to further screenings and advised to talk to medical professionals.
-NKF-MD also will have dietitians on-site to educate people about nutrition and kidney disease.
+Those at risk are encouraged to follow up with their physician and to maintain regular primary care visits.

-One in three Americans over age 20 – 73 million people – are at risk for kidney disease, and the risk increases to one in two over the course of a lifetime.
-Most people affected do not realize it until the condition has progressed.
-In fact, 181 of the 769 people screened last year by NKF-MD demonstrated significant results.
+Overall, kidney disease affects 26 million people – that’s one in nine Marylanders and one in eight in Baltimore.
+One in three American adults – 73 million people – are at risk for kidney disease, and the risk increases to one in two over the course of a lifetime.

 For information about this KHRA event or NKF-MD’s other KHRA events and kidney screenings throughout Maryland and Delaware, call 410.494.8545 or visit www.kidneymd.org.